noir-lang/noir/docs/docs/explainers/explainer-recursion.md

 - A `circuit2` circuit
 - A `recursive` circuit

-To give another practical example, a regulator could verify that taxes were paid for a specific purchase by aggregating both a `payer` circuit (proving that a purchase was made and taxes were paid), and a `receipt` circuit (proving that the payment was received)
+In this example, a regulator could verify that taxes were paid for a specific purchase by aggregating both a `payer` circuit (proving that a purchase was made and taxes were paid), and a `receipt` circuit (proving that the payment was received)

 ## How fast is it